JesSonne/HumPlant/Readme.md

 }
 ```

+Under the assumption of random interactions, there are no processes
-Theoretcally, there is nothing preveting two species from having any
+preventing two species from having any interactions.
+Therefore, for the
-interactions.
-Therefore, for the binary part of the simulating, we use a
+binary part of the simulation, we use a matrix stating that all
-matrix stating that all interactions are equally likely.
+interactions are equally likely.

 ``` r
 unit=net;unit[]=1
 ```

-Now we are ready to simulate a network without the influence of species
+Now, we are ready to simulate a network without the influence of species
-morphologies where species interact as they randomly encounter
+morphologies where species interact as they randomly encounter each
-eachother.
+other.

 NB.
-In the code, we now nake no specific assumptions about how many
+In the code, we now make no specific assumptions about how many
 interactions the plants and hummingbirds have.
 We only state the total
 number of interactions we want simulated ‘n’.